mpariente/Mytest/Git/README.md

   * `gitk --all --date-order`

 9. To undo commits that were not pushed, you can you `git reset HEAD~1`
 That will keep the changes you made but cancel the commit, you can make some changes and commit again.

+10. To remove content from the online repo :
+  * `git rm`
+  * `find . -name "*.pyc" -exec git rm -f {} \;` (here for .pyc)
+  * Don't forget to add this file to `.gitignore`